IIIF/api/source/presentation/4.0/model.md

 This property gives the distance along the axis of the camera's orientation after which objects are no longer visible.
 Objects further from the camera than the `far` distance cannot be seen.

-The value is a non-negative floating point number, in the coordinate space of the Scene in which the Camera is positioned.
+The value is a non-negative floating point number in the coordinate space of the Scene in which the Camera is positioned.
 The value _MUST_ be greater than the value for `near` of the same Camera.
 If this property is not specified, then the default value is client-dependent.

-* A Camera _MAY_ have the `far` property<br/>
+* A Camera _MAY_ have the `far` property.<br/>
   Clients _SHOULD_ process the `far` property on Cameras.

 ```json-doc